Australian heiress bets on iron ore rebound with $10 billion mine

 Enter Rinehart, whose Roy Hill mine will add another 55 million tonnes of high-grade ore.

-Australia’s richest woman, Rinehart’s estimated A$14.8 billion ($11.3 billion) fortune comes mostly from the Hope Downs joint venture with Rio Tinto, after her father, Lang Hancock, discovered vast iron ore deposits in the region in 1952.
+Australia’s richest woman, Rinehart’s estimated A$14.8 billion ($11.3 billion) fortune comes from royalties negotiated by her father, Lang Hancock, after he discovered vast iron ore deposits in 1952.

 A mountain range and a rail line hauling iron ore across the outback bear the Hancock name, but the family never dug a mine of its own.